 Is your teen drinking?
-How are teens hiding alcohol use?
+How are teens hiding alcohol use from their parents?
 Parents anonymously contributed to this list.
 Below are the most common excuses or covers that our teens employ to hide alcohol use.

-Top 10 Strategies Teens Use to Hide Their Drinking:
+Top 10 Strategies Teens Use to Hide Their Drinking from Their Parents:

 1. Asking to sleep out